It is fundamentally important for us to conduct our business in a responsible manner

 Export of defence material

-KONGSBERG holds shares in companies, and have partners, suppliers and customers in other countries.
+KONGSBERG holds shares in companies, and has partners, suppliers and customers in other countries.
 Export control regulations in other countries must therefore also be complied with.
 KONGSBERG has a comprehensive programme for internal control and training in connection with our export activities.

-Autonomy and Artificial Intelligence (AI1))
+Autonomy and artificial intelligence (AI1))

 2) The International Forum on Business Ethical Conduct for the AeroSpace and Defence Industry.